Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/docs/workflows.md

 # GitHub Workflows

-The followoing Github Workflows are implemented by this solution
+The following GitHub Workflows are implemented by this solution

 ## Linter